 Finesse Weapons in 5e are lighter than normal weapons, which is good news for packrats.
 Finesse weapons are also great choices for dexterous spellcasters who want an extra attack option but don’t have high enough strength to make carrying around a sword worth it.

 And if you narrate your finesse-filled attack just right, your DM might even reward you with an advantage roll!

 Typically when attacking the Strength modifier is used to determine attack and damage.
 Finesse weapons give the player the option to choose either Strength or Dexterity modifiers when rolling for attack and damage.
 Whichever is chosen must be used for both attack and damage rolls.

 This means exactly what it says.
 This weapon is heavy.

-If a small creature attempt to use a heavy weapon, then it must roll with disadvantage.
+If a small creature attempts to use a heavy weapon, then it must roll with Disadvantage.
 You wouldn’t really expect a gnome to use an Orc-sized great sword, would you?

 These are small lightweight weapons.
 They can be used in the character’s offhand while using two weapons to fight with.
 In previous editions, there were a lot of penalties associated with two-weapon fighting.
 These don’t really exist anymore.
 There is no penalty to fight with two weapons, but the second weapon must have the Light property.

 This is a tricky one.
 The Player’s Handbook states: